christophercrouzet/gorilla/doc/tutorial.rst

-For a variable `extensionspackage` pointing to a package, the class method :func:`~gorilla.extensionsregistrar.ExtensionsRegistrar.register_extensions` scans recursively all the nested packages and modules and returns a list of :class:`~gorilla.extensionsregistrar.ExtensionsRegistrar`, each of them being a container for the extensions found that are belonging to a same package level.
+For a variable `extensionspackage` pointing to a package, the class method :func:`~gorilla.extensionsregistrar.ExtensionsRegistrar.register_extensions` scans recursively all the nested packages and modules and returns a :class:`~gorilla.extensionset.ExtensionSet`

 See the :ref:`bananas` section to see some examples of real-world implementations.